steeletyphoon/fundamentals-1/README.md

 # Planning

 The pace of this course is set to what an average 8-12 year-old with typing skills can accomplish within 70 minutes of a 90 minute class.
-At this pace students this course takes about 24 hours to complete.
+This pace ensures instructors are not rushed in presenting the material in fun, memorable ways and that students have plenty of time to master vim, the Linux command-line, and GitHub as they progress.
+At this pace the course takes about 24 hours to complete (which includes about 4 total hours of time for socializing, tardiness, and project time).
 This is usually broken down in one of the following ways:

 * 16 weeks of 90-minute classes (a semester)